Detox Symptoms After a Chiropractic Adjustment

 Eat Vegetables and Fruit

 When your body is busy flushing out toxins, it is important to take in things that are nutritious and clean.
-Fruit and vegetables offer vitamins and minerals that can reduce pain and boost your energy during this period of toxic release.
+Fruits and vegetables offer vitamins and minerals that can reduce pain and boost your energy during this period of toxic release.
 They also have the benefit of keeping muscles and bones strong to help with healing your original ailment.

 Any fruit or vegetable is good for you, but some of the most antioxidant-packed options include cranberries, cherries, raspberries, tomatoes, kale, and spinach.
 Try to get in at least one serving of these foods per meal.

-In addition to eating fruits and vegetables, do your best to avoid processed food or foods with a lot of added sugar as they may worsen symptoms.
+In addition to eating fruits and vegetables, do your best to avoid processed food or foods with a lot of added sugar, as they may worsen symptoms.

 Try Yoga